GeoDerp/SwayWM_Build/README.md

 * **[**@kdeviantfero**](https://github.com/deviantfero) For helping me out with wpgtk**

-*Sorry in advance for all the grammar and spelling mistakes.*
+*Sorry in advance for all my grammar and spelling mistakes.*

 *sincerely*, [**GeoDerp**](https://github.com/GeoDerp)